sazzadcsedu/BN-Dataset/README.md

 # Sentiment Analysis Bengali (Bangla) Dataset

-The repository contains 3307 Negative comments (inside negative directory) and 8500 Positive comments (inside positive directory) collected and manually annotated from Youtube Bengali drama.
-Each comment is formated as -
+The repository contains 3307 Negative comments and 8500 Positive comments collected and manually annotated from Youtube Bengali drama.

 If you use this dataset, please cite the following paper-